 Your application is checked straight away.
-If it is complete, we assign your application a filing date.
+If it is complete, we assign your application a filing date and an application number.
 By complete we mean that the application form (in German, French and Italian) for registering your design is correctly filled out and includes at least one good quality illustration of your design.

 The filing date serves to reserve your entry in the design register.
 Is this the first application for your design?
 For a first filing, the filing date is also the priority date.

 The exact filing date is determined according to how you send your application to us: